-- Prevent surface contact where needed, for example: - Identify high use areas, such as, at base, office, transport - Clean high use areas often, and - Prevent contact in high use areas when possible.
-Identify high use areas and clean those often. - Each rider should have their individual gear, such as, bicycle, helmet, gloves, hydration system. - Strive to have guests size and choose equipment with minimum handling, and care for their own equipment for the duration of the tour. - Riders could be advised to bring their own bikes and equipment whenever possible. - For road repairs, strive for physical distancing and consider barriers when closer contact is required.
-Some examples would be designating a 'mechanic' that will handle the tools and repairs, or coaching riders to fix their own equipment. - Consider sanitizing any other gear that could be a vector for transmission. - Use recommended methods for cleaning and sanitizing that have been determined to kill the COVID-19 virus, such as, appropriate rest time in between uses, or using soap and water or bleach solutions.
+- Prevent surface contact where needed, for example: - Identify high use areas, such as, at base, office, transport - · Clean high use areas often, and - Prevent contact in high use areas when possible.
+Identify high use areas and clean those often. - Each person should have their individual gear PFD's, helmets and clothing (e.g. neoprene, splash tops). - Washing of individual gear that is worn next to skin is a rafting standard good practice and should be treated as a prevention for surface contact (e.g. helmet, neoprene, sun guards). - Have guests size and choose equipment with minimum handling, care for and carry their own equipment. - Consider sanitizing any gear that could be a vector for COVID-19 transmission. - Use recommended methods for cleaning and sanitizing that have been determined to kill the COVID-19 virus, such as, appropriate rest time in between uses, or using soap and water or bleach solutions.
 Follow manufacturer's instructions and the recommendations of official health and safety agencies. - Consider implementing safe-handling procedures for personnel who use cleaning products to clean equipment to prevent harm from chemicals or cross-contamination.